dokalal/GnanaPath/README.md

 The framework allows you to store data into node and edges and creates edges as based on logic you can provide.
-The framework has  visualization of meta data and data of the data.
+The framework has  visualization of metadata nodes and datanodes.

 It is built using following